GEORGIOU LEAD INFRASTRUCTURE READY PROGRAM

 “Georgiou and our training partner, Training Alliance Group, conducted a number of information sessions around WA to present the program and the employment opportunities to job seekers who we registered with job active providers.
 Our program was aimed at young (16-24 years of age), women, mature age (45 years and older) and Aboriginal and Torres Strait Islanders participants.”

-In September, Georgiou and Training Alliance Group welcomed 20 participants on the first program, of those 17 completed their Certificate II and 10 are now employed on this project full-time, while undertaking an apprenticeship.
+In September, Georgiou and Training Alliance Group welcomed 20 participants on the first Infrastructure Ready Program, of those 17 completed their Certificate II and 10 are now employed on this project full-time, while undertaking an apprenticeship.

 “Being the only metropolitan civil alliance approved by Main Roads WA to run the program, we feel a great responsibility to pave the way for other contractors to run similar programs and together boost capability in the construction industry.
 We are facing a skills shortage like we’ve never seen, and this program has the potential to change the way we resource our projects,” said Mr Stern.

 “To be at the forefront and work closely with the Western Australian Government and Main Roads Western Australia is a great opportunity.
 We look forward to doing our bit to create a sustainable industry here in Western Australia.
 Additionally, we couldn’t be happier to give those, who have been unemployed for extended periods of time, an opportunity to change their lives.”